wtsi-hgi/beamer-scaffold/README.md

   collated automatically by the build system in lexicographical order, by filename.

+* A BibTeX reference database is defined in `setup/references.bib` and a reference slide (`setup/referencesSlide.tex`) is automatically inserted at the end of the presentation: Tweak these as you see fit.
+  If you don't make any citations, probably best to comment all this out to stop the compilation passes from complaining!

 * To build the PDF output, just run `make` in the project root directory.
 The final output, presuming it all worked out, will end up in the `output` directory and be opened with `open`.